-Women have been proclaimed free and responsible in the very field from which, through centuries and millenia, patriarchy derived its domination.
-This in itself is a colossal revolution.
-It is a turning point in the understanding of women, in their dignity, as full human beings, not defined anymore by their capacity to procreate.
+Women have been proclaimed free and responsible in the very field - the field of reproductive rights from which, through centuries and millenia, patriarchy derived its domination.
+This newly accepted freedom is in itself is a colossal revolution.
+It is a turning point in the understanding of women, in their dignity, as full human beings, not defined anymore by their capacity to procreate, but valued by themselves.